Hindu Kush alpine meadow

-The Hindu Kush alpine meadow ecoregion (WWF ID: PA1005) covers a portion of the Hindu Kush Mountain Range in northern Afghanistan.
+The Hindu Kush alpine meadow ecoregion (WWF ID: PA1005) covers a portion of the Hindu Kush Mountain Range in northern Afghanistan, northwestern Pakistan, and southern Tajikistan.
 Most of the terrain is between 3,000 and 4,000 meters in elevation.
 This portion of the Hindu Kush is very mountainous, with steep slopes.
 About half of the alpine meadow is bare rock or gravely soils with sparse vegetation.
 The remainder supports herbaceous cover of grasses and cushion plants.
 Human habitation is scarce and follows the river courses in the valleys.

 Location and description

 The ecoregion occurs in two high-altitude sections, bisected by the Paropamisus xeric woodlands ecoregion, which averages 2,000 meters lower in elevation.
 The highest elevation in the ecoregion is 6516 m; the lowest is 1104 m.
 To the north, across the border in Tajikistan is the Gissaro-Alai open woodlands ecoregion on a western extension of the Tian Shan mountains.
 Much of the ground is bare rock or leptosol (gravely) soil, although the soil is often of high fertility.